THE GOLDEN RULE

 Among working class people (in the broad sense of everybody except the small oppressive ruling elites that have great wealth and privilege and power) the Golden Rule is considered the basis of morality.
 In virtually any gathering of ordinary people where a social decision is to be made, people defend their opinion by arguing that it is the one that is most consistent with the Golden Rule.
 Seldom will anybody explicitly deny the moral authority of the Golden Rule, even if they don't want to follow it.

 When ordinary people make an egalitarian revolution, it will be because they intend to shape all of society by the Golden Rule, and remove from power those with the opposite intent.
+Shaping all of society by the Golden Rule is what egalitarian revolution is all about.

 1.Different religions at different times have varied with respect to whether "others" referred to people of different religions or not.
 But regardless of whether society was conceived as universal or tribal, the Golden Rule was understood as the proper basis of behavior within it.